Our Providers

 James Fitzpatrick, L.Ac.

-Jim Fitzpatrick (he/him/his) is a board certified Licensed Acupuncturist and practicing Traditional Chinese Medicine since 2002.
+Jim Fitzpatrick (he/him/his) is a board certified Licensed Acupuncturist and practicing Traditional East Asian Medicine since 2002.
 Jim was Clinic Director at the University of Bridgeport from 2005-2015.
-Since 2015, Jim has been a clinical practitioner with MDs, NDs, PhDs and other Healthcare professionals.
+Since 2015, Jim has been a clinical practitioner with MDs, NDs, PTs, and other healthcare professionals.

-Jim is consistently self-engaged in expanding his skills and knowledge to advance his application of the most effective acupuncture and Chinese Medicine techniques and protocols to help his patients regain and maintain their health and well-being.
+Jim is consistently expanding his skills and knowledge to help his patients regain and maintain their health and well-being.
+Currently this entails brushing up on Medical Qi Gong to host classes in our office soon.

 Sherif Farouk , L.Ac